Enumerative Geometry of Del Pezzo Surfaces: Acknowledgment

 The author would like to thank S.T.
 Yau for the constant support and encouragement.
 The author would like to thank Man-Wai Cheung, Paul Hacking, Siu-Cheong Lau, Tsung-Ju Lee, Cheuk-Yu Mak for helpful discussions.
 The author particularly want to thank Pierrick Bousseau for the discussions back in 2016 at MSRI.
 The calculations in Example \ref{168} is done together with P. Bousseau at the time.
-The author is supported in part by a Simons Collaboration Grant.